Events & Resources

 • Revenues were $6.84 billion, up 5% (4% on a constant basis), ahead of the $6.7 billion expected.

-• Same-store sales jumped 3.8% globally, the largest increase in two years.
+• Same-store sales jumped 3.8% globally, the largest increase in two years and well ahead of the 2.49% analysts expected.

-• US same-store sales rose 2.5%, snapping a two-quarter streak of declines.
+• US same-store sales rose 2.5%, topping the 2.33% expected and snapping a two-quarter streak of declines.

-Limited-time offers drive traffic, but novelty alone won’t win the value war.
-To stay ahead, McDonald’s must consistently deliver on quality and price—especially in an economy where consumers are spending cautiously.
+Our take: With more consumers chasing value, there’s no silver bullet for driving traffic.
+Limited-time offers like McCrispy Chicken Strips can spark short-term buzz, but novelty alone won’t win the value war.
+To stay ahead, chains like McDonald’s must consistently deliver on both quality and price—especially as budget-conscious diners weigh every dollar.

 You've read 0 of 2 free articles this month.